hpe-storage/csi-driver/examples/kubernetes/hpe-nimble-storage/README.md

 | syncOnDetach | Boolean | Indicates that a snapshot of the volume should be synced to the replication partner each time it is detached from a node. |

 ### Provisioning parameters
+These parameters are immutable for clones once a volume has been created.
 | Parameter | String | Description |
 | --------- | ------ | ----------- |
 | fsOwner | userId:groupId | The user id and group id that should own the root directory of the filesystem. |